AIChubar/GPTJRPG/README.md

 ## OpenAI API Application

-In order to be able to generate a new Game World, you need to have an OpenAI account with enough credits on a balance (at least 1.0$ for the Game World generation with default settings, which is explained in more detail [OpenAI API Settings](#openai-api-settings).
+In order to be able to generate a new Game World, you need to have an OpenAI account with enough credits on a balance (at least 1.0$ for the Game World generation with default settings, which is explained in more detail [OpenAI API Queries](#openai-api-queries)).
 Follow these steps to set up the environment to be able to launch the Game World Generator:

 1. Have at least Python 3.7.1 or newer installed.
 You can follow these official guidelines for beginners - [BeginnersGuide/Download | Python Wiki](https://wiki.python.org/moin/BeginnersGuide/Download)
 2. Upgrade the PIP to the latest version: